declan-pxc/PLCnext-Training/PLC200 Advanced/README.md

 # PLC Level 200 PLCnext Engineer Advanced
 In this course, we look further into PLCnext, particularly programming PLCnext Control using PLCnext Engineer.
-This is designed as a two-day course and can be registered on the (landing page)[https://www.phoenixcontact.com/en-au/plcnextlab].
+This is designed as a two-day course and can be registered on the [landing page](https://www.phoenixcontact.com/en-au/plcnextlab).
 You can also get in touch with your local sales team to organise.

 ## Project